denwong47/coffeeshop-rs/README.md

 - [X] Write Python hammer test script
 - [X] If DynamoDB table is missing, exit the whole shop
 - [ ] Unique errors for `SdkError`
+- [ ] Some tickets are not deleted from SQS after processing
 - [ ] Debug `Shop` unit tests failing sporadically because SQS was dropping messages, suspected due to unsafe future cancellations
 - [ ] Swap out the compression algorithm for something simpler on single thread like `lzma`; given that the max SQS can handle is 256KB, time complexity is not a concern.
 - [ ] Find out why Mac is throwing a `Dispatch Error`.
-- [ ] Chunking for DynamoDB batch retrieval is not working, 189 items are being requested.
+- [X] Chunking for DynamoDB batch retrieval is not working, 189 items are being requested.

 ### Why AWS?